Hiring a Paralegal or Notary for Immigration Cases: Risks Vs. Savings

 Paralegals, notaries, and accredited representatives can legally do far less than an attorney, and some are outright frauds.
 Make sure you understand the limits of their services before trying to save money by hiring one.

 Sometimes hiring a lawyer for your immigration case is just too expensive.
-Sometimes your neighbor, or cousin, or friend recommends that you hire someone who is not a lawyer.
-In some cases that's okay.
+Perhaps your neighbor, or cousin, or friend recommends that you hire someone who is not a lawyer.
+That could be okay.
 There are many honest and hardworking paralegals around.

 Difference Between Lawyers, Paralegals, Accredited Representatives, and Notaries (Notarios)

-Lawyers successfully finished law school and passed a test (the bar exam) to make sure that they have the knowledge and skills needed to represent you.
+Lawyers successfully finished law school and passed a test (the bar exam) to make sure that they have the knowledge and skills needed to represent someone in immigration matters.
 Lawyers are licensed by their state's bar association—the government's office that regulates lawyers.
 They are usually insured against malpractice, which means that if they do something wrong that hurts you, they have an insurance policy that can compensate you.

 Paralegals have—in the best case, when they are worthy of the name—undergone training in legal paperwork.
 They know how to fill out forms and what documents are needed in order to send out a strong case.
 They have a certification from the school where they studied to be paralegals.

-People who fill out papers but did not go to school for paralegal studies and have no certification are not really paralegals, and should not call themselves by this name.
+But that's not true for everyone who calls themselves a paralegal.
+People who fill out papers but did not go to school for paralegal studies and have no certification are not really paralegals, and should not call themselves by this name; yet some do, regardless.

-Accredited Representatives have to prove that they have the knowledge and the skills to represent clients in immigration court and that they are supervised by someone who knows immigration law well, usually an attorney.
+Accredited Representatives must prove that they have the knowledge and the skills to represent clients in immigration court and that they are supervised by someone who knows immigration law well, usually an attorney.

 Dealing With the Cost of Hiring an Immigration Attorney

-No matter what, make sure you're hiring someone who really has the credentials he or she advertises.
+No matter what, make sure you're hiring someone who really has the credentials advertised.
 Ask to see a paralegal's certification before hiring that person.
 Also ask to see the lawyer's bar card.
 Make sure that they are current.
 Look them up at the state bar's website to make sure that they are legitimate and that there are no complaints against them.
-Even though the most expensive lawyer may not be the best, going for the cheapest can end up costing you a lot more later—to fix the errors that the cheap representative made—IF they can be fixed.
+Even though the most expensive lawyer might not be the best, going the cheapest route can end up costing you a lot more later—to fix the errors that the cheap representative made—IF they can be fixed.

-Research the success rate and customer satisfaction of the people who are in your price range before making a decision.
+Research the success rate and customer satisfaction of the professionals who are in your price range before making a decision.

-Although accredited representatives usually charge the least, they also usually have very long waiting lists.
+Although accredited representatives usually charge the least, they also usually have long waiting lists.

 What Can the Person You Hire Actually Do for Your Immigration Case?